The mapping function in Outlook only works for contacts and a common request is to also get driving directions for appointments and meetings.

 As mentioned, the macro works based on the “Location” field of the Meeting or Appointment.
 So, in order for this macro to work, make sure that you’ve specified this field.

-For Bing Maps, Google Maps and Yahoo Maps, the location should be specified as you would normally do when directly using the respective website directly.
+The location should be specified in the same format as you would normally use when directly using the respective website.

 You can execute the macro either from an opened Meeting or Appointment item or directly from within the Calendar by selecting any Meeting or Appointment.